danidiaz/cauldron/README.md

 Perhaps it would start to pay for complex components with many dependencies, but I'm not sure.

-Another possible objection to this library is that wiring errors are found at runtime.
+Another possible objection to this library is that wiring errors are detected at runtime.
 I don't find that to be a problem though: the wiring happens at the very beginning of the application, and it's easy to write an unit test for it.